 This is a great opportunity to practise your open water skills, in particular, breathing/sighting and also try to concentrate on swimming in a straight line without having a black line on the bottom of the pool to follow!

-As long as your swim workouts have purpose and are approximately right in terms of volume and intensity then you will deliver your training goals.
+As long as your swim workouts have purpose and are approximately right in terms of volume and intensity, then you will deliver your training goals.

 Swimming with a buddy, or with a safety boat will keep you safe and offer opportunities to practice race skills.
-Familiarize yourself with your surroundings checking your entry/exit and ensure you are swimming in a safe water area.
+Familiarize yourself with your surroundings by checking your entry/exit and ensure you are swimming in a safe water area.
 Be prepared with appropriate equipment for the conditions and water temperature.
-If you have to swim alone tell someone and use a bright buoy that floats behind you while swimming to help others see you.
+If you have to swim alone, tell someone and use a bright buoy that floats behind you while swimming to help others see you.
 It can double up as a flotation device if needed.
-Wear a bright coloured swim hat too, so boats can see you.
+Wear a brightly coloured swim hat too, so boats can see you.

 Copyright MyProCoach™ Ltd © April 2020.
 All rights reserved.